Tapestry with Coat of Arms

 Finely woven in wool and silk, the tapestry belongs to the group of Armorial Tapestries.
 These were often ordered in the occasions of weddings between members of the aristocracy.

+The tapestry depicts the coat of arms of the Spanish family Tornamira of Gerona, in Catalunya.
 The coat of arms is surmounted by a feathered helmet and surrounded by a delicate landscape.

 The border is made of fruit, birds and flowers garlands with the symbol of the families at the four corners.